Pirmayr/Run2/Commands.md

 #### join

-joins strings to a string separated by blanks
+joins strings to a string separated by a character

 * strings: strings
+* separator: (optional; default: blank) separator

 **Returns**